 The project space at Het Wilde Weten will serve as a working studio, where Pendar will be present daily, completing the final touches on the paintings.
 Visitors are welcome to observe the process and engage in informal discussions.

-These events are free to attend with registration via this Google form
+These events are free to attend with (optional) registration via this Google form

 May 30 – June 15: Exhibition & Special Events